-The Verdict Hearing
+The Judgment Hearing

 The Sanctions Hearing

-The accused student is allowed up to two character witnesses and/or letters written on the behalf of the accused.
-At this hearing, the panel is attempting to determine the appropriate sanction for the student.
-In accomplishing this, the panel reviews the student's prior record (if any) and the circumstances of the accused student and those surrounding the offense.
+The Respondent is allowed up to two character witnesses and/or letters written on the Respondent's behalf.
+During the sanctions hearing, the panel determines the appropriate sanction(s) for the student.
+In accomplishing this, the panel reviews the student's prior record (if any) and the circumstances of the offense and the student.

-See our FAQ section for more information.
+See our FAQ section and the Student Handbook for more information.